-Roger is a theatre consultant with a wealth of experience and expertise in theatre planning and stage engineering.
-For Theatreplan, he has brought this knowledge to a wide range of important heritage theatre projects, including at the Royal Philharmonic Hall, Liverpool and the Victoria Hall and the Regent Theatre, Stoke-on-Trent, which was one of Roger’s first, and biggest projects, involving the repurposing of an old cinema.
+Roger was one of the founders of Theatreplan and a partner and director of the company for many years.
+He is a theatre consultant with a wealth of experience and expertise in theatre planning and stage engineering.
+He has brought this knowledge to a wide range of important heritage theatre projects, including at the Royal Philharmonic Hall, Liverpool and the Victoria Hall and the Regent Theatre, Stoke-on-Trent, which was one of Roger’s first, and biggest projects, involving the repurposing of an old cinema.

-Roger also worked as Project Leader for the technical installations at the St. Luke’s Centre for the London Symphony Orchestra, where he really pushed the vision of what could be achieved.
-He has also worked on the refurbishment of the Broadway Theatre, Barking, the conversion of a sports hall into the Cotterell Theatre at Kingston College, and the refurbishment of the People’s Palace at Queen Mary College in the University of London.
+Roger also worked as Project Leader for the technical installations at the St. Luke’s Centre for the London Symphony Orchestra.
+He also worked on the refurbishment of the Broadway Theatre, Barking, the conversion of a sports hall into the Cotterell Theatre at Kingston College, and the refurbishment of the People’s Palace at Queen Mary College in the University of London.
 His wider experience means Roger is adept at ensuring the future needs of operators are at the forefront in the design process.

 Roger grew up in Stratford-Upon-Avon where theatre was part of the town’s everyday life.
 As a child he was fascinated by the Theatre’s unique rolling stage, spellbound by the movement and mechanics of the theatre machinery.
 Newly built scenery trucks would roll through the town and sets would be laid out on the lawn outside the theatre.
 Everyone knew someone who worked at the theatre.